joaossmacedo/Tetris/README.md

 work as one of our term grades.
 By the end of the term (july/17) we delivered the code to the teacher.

 My group was composed of Ademario Junior, Antonio Vitor, Danilo Felipe, Guilherme Francisco and João Macedo(me).

+In may/2018 I decided to update this code, these changes can be seen on the branch update.
+Now the code is fully translated into english and is better organized.